xdssio/spoonbill/readme.md

 ### InMemoryDict

-This object is to have a common interface for all the key-value stores.
-It is great for testing and for the average use case, to have a common interface which includes the scan operation.
+This object is a common interface for all the key-value stores, and it also includes the scan operation.
+It is great for testing and for standard use-cases.

-* Save/load are implemented to save/load the whole dict to/from a file, locally or on the cloud using [cloudpathlib](https://cloudpathlib.drivendata.org/stable/).
+* `save`/`load` are saving and loading the whole dict to or from a file, locally or on the cloud using [cloudpathlib](https://cloudpathlib.drivendata.org/stable/).

 ```python